Skip to the content.

 Broader Vision

 African languages should not remain underdescribed or passive “low-resource benchmarks”.
 They should actively participate in the theory of language and design of next-generation language technologies.
+My broader goal is to develop research models where documentation, formal grammatical analysis, and computational methods work together.

 News